hailo-ai/Hailo-Application-Code-Examples/python/pointpillars/README.md

 # Intro

-This notebook is a minimalistic proof-of-concept showing how a Hailo device can offload the heavy 2D-convolutional part of a point-cloud-input 3D-object-detection network.
+This is a minimalistic proof-of-concept showing how a Hailo device can offload the heavy 2D-convolutional part of a 3D-object-detection network operating on point-clouds.
 For this example we use the PointPillars (PP) network from OpenPCDet repo, a modular ecosystem with many 3D networks.
 The pre/post computation is running in PyTorch using native OpenPCDet code.
 Almost all of it on CPU, sans the 3D-NMS op which unfortunately is compliled for cuda only.
-Some of the integration code resides in the openpcdet2hailo_uitls.py.
-Some integration details, i.e. how we "hook" Hailo into the pytorch model are product of an exploration process of the network as given by OpenPCDet.
-See last chapter for an outline of how this has been done, to get a roadmap of how to replicate exploration to other (non-PP) 3D network out of OpenPCdet collection, so that to maximally offload ANY openpcdet 3d-detection net to hailo.

 ### Final result
 Processing a point cloud to get 3D boxes - similar result when executing part of network on Hailo.